 Where can I return my container?

-Do you have eligible drink containers – bottles, cans or cartons – you’d like to return?
-Bring them to one of our convenient return points such as an Reverse Vending Machine (RVM), an Over the Counter Site (OTC), Automated Depots (AD) or a Donation Station.
+Do you have eligible drinks containers – bottles, cans or cartons – you’d like to return?
+Bring them to one of our convenient return points such as a Reverse Vending Machine (RVM), an Over the Counter Site (OTC), Automated Depot (AD) or a Donation Station.

 Reverse Vending Machines

-There are many RVMs across NSW and more are opening all the time.
-The self service machines provide a great way to return smaller quantities of containers, up to 500 in any one transaction.
+There are many reverse vending machines across NSW.
+The self-service machines provide a great way to return smaller quantities of containers, up to 500 in any one transaction.

-At an RVM you have several options for receiving your refund:
+At a machine, you have several options for receiving your refund: